Gunnvant/Oauth_Notes/readme.md

 - refresh_token
 ```

-You can refer to the files:
+You can refer to the files placed in `examples/google`:

 1. `google_requests.py` for an example on how oauth2 flow works using vanilla `requests` library
 2. `google_requests_oauthlib.py` for an example on how to use `requests-oauthlib` package.